WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Montane.
 Woodlands.
 Summer.

-Rowan Trees are uncommon in the mountains of the Four Corners area but are commonly planted as home ornamentals and along city streets.
-In montane woods, they are often small, multi-trunked trees that go unnoticed until their bright berries and fall color attract attention.
-Once one learns the tree's appearance and forest habitat, it suddenly becomes more common.
+Because they grow shrub-like with thin, multiple stems in deep woods and are so short (to no more than about 12 feet tall), Rowan Trees are not commonly noticed in the mountains of the Four Corners area, but they are noticed along city streets and in front yards where they make a handsome splash of color.
+In montane woods, they attract attention when they get their bright berries and fall color.
+But once one learns the tree's appearance and forest habitat, it suddenly becomes more common.
 Isn't this so often the case?

 Sorbus scopulina